elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-pipelines.markdown

 You can read more about doctests in [the `ExUnit.DocTest` docs](/docs/stable/ex_unit/ExUnit.DocTest.html).

-## Pipelines
+## with

-With our command parser in hand, we can finally start implementing the logic that runs the commands.
+As we are now able to parse commands, we can finally start implementing the logic that runs the commands.
 Let's add a stub definition for this function for now:

 ```elixir
 defmodule KVServer.Command do